We are Looe RNLI….With your support, we save lives at sea

 The RNLI is the charity that saves lives at sea

-The Royal National Lifeboat Institution, a charity registered in England and Wales (209603) and Scotland (SC037736).
-Registered charity number 20003326 in the Republic of Ireland (20003326), the Bailiwick of Jersey (14),
+The Royal National Lifeboat Institution (RNLI), a charity registered in England and Wales (209603), Scotland (SC037736), the Republic of Ireland (20003326), the Bailiwick of Jersey (14),

-With your support, we save lives at seaWe save lives by providing a 24-hour lifeboat search and rescue service,
+We save lives by providing a 24-hour lifeboat search and rescue service,

 Donations in Memoriam

-Looe Lifeboats are most grateful for these very generous donations, which will be used to fund the lifesaving equipment and
+Looe RNLI are most grateful for these very generous donations, which will be used to fund the lifesaving equipment and

 Martin Tyler - £500

 The family of the late Martin Tyler recently visited Looe Lifeboat Station to present a